 - At least 1 year of regular employment status or at least 2 years of profitable business for self-employed individuals

-- Minimum gross annual income ranging from Php 120,000 to Php 1 million (depending on the chosen credit card type)
+- Minimum gross annual income ranging from PHP 120,000 to PHP 1 million

 - Completed and signed credit card application form